 A villager who is blind recites the Bible

 “I’d never met people affected by leprosy before, so it was a very special experience for me.
 One 70-year-old man was blind because of leprosy.
 Every day he listens to bible lessons read to him by staff and other patients.
 He is able to recite several verses of Psalms and many other chapters of the Holy Bible.
 He told me how, because of leprosy, his family had abandoned him when he was young.
 However, he didn’t complain.
 He said he was satisfied with his life in Sian and is so grateful to God for bringing Christian carers to look after him.
 He is also thankful for the support from HANDA and other organisations and very happy for every visit from volunteers like me.
 I was amazed by his gratitude and positive attitude towards life.
 His story was so inspiring that I shared it with my church (Greenlane Presbyterian Church) when I came back to New Zealand.”

 Revisiting the work of HANDA

 “It was incredible to meet the HANDA team in the city I am from – Guangzhou - participate in their charity activities and visit Sian village.
-I learnt a lot and I'm looking forward to volunteering more for the Leprosy Mission and HANDA.
+I learned a lot and I'm looking forward to volunteering more for The Leprosy Mission and HANDA.
 I believe every little bit you are able to give to a charity makes a big difference.”